 Step 5: VA Form 9

 Note: The appeals process has a continuous open record, meaning that you may submit new supporting evidence or additional information for the appeals staff to review for the case at any time.
 Any new evidence will lengthen the time spent before a decision is made though, since each piece of evidence requires a new Supplement Statement of the Case (SSOC) decision, which sends your appeal back in line in the process.
-So try to submit all supporting evidence of your case early and altogether.
-If you condition worsens though, or new evidence presents itself, then always submit new medical records and diagnoses to support your claim.
+So, try to submit all supporting evidence of your case early and altogether.
+If your condition worsens, or new evidence presents itself, then always submit new medical records and diagnoses to support your claim.

 Step 6: Board of Veterans Appeals